-This question helps you find out your Net Promoter Score (NPS), which of course depends heavily on brand perception.
-In your brand perception surveys, you want to include this question with options from 1-10, so that you get a concrete score you can work on and compare with past results.
+This question helps you find out your Net Promoter Score (NPS), which depends heavily on brand perception.
+In your brand perception surveys, you want to include this question with options from 1-10 to get a concrete score you can work on and compare with past results.

 Why Are Brand Perception Surveys Important?

-Brand perception surveys can be useful for your organization in a variety of ways.
-Yet, you might have trouble knowing when you need to do a brand perception survey.
+Brand perception surveys can be helpful for your organization in various ways.
+Yet, you might have trouble knowing when to do a brand perception survey.

-Understanding the ways in which they’re useful can help in that regard.
+Understanding how they’re useful can help in that regard.
 Let’s look at a few reasons that brand perception surveys are crucial:

 1. Find Out What You’re Communicating

-Through a brand perception survey, you can find out what you’re actually communicating to people.
-The results might end up surprising you, and if they do, that would be a good thing.
-You always want to have a finger on the pulse when it comes to your own brand image.
+The results might surprise you; if they do, that would be good.
+You always want to have a finger on the pulse regarding your brand image.

 2. Design Impactful Marketing Campaigns